matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   The request was not correctly authorized.
 Usually due to login failures.

 :``M_USER_DEACTIVATED``:
   The user ID associated with the request has been deactivated.
+Typically for endpoints that prove authentication, such as `/login`.

 :``M_USER_IN_USE``:
   Encountered when trying to register a user ID which has been taken.